mentos1386/nest-raven/README.md

   }
 ```

-##### Additional data
+#### Additional data
-We can add additional data for each interceptor.

 Interceptor automatically adds `req` and `req.user` (as user) to additional data.

-Supported data:
+Other additional data can be added for each interceptor.
  * tags
  * extra
  * fingerprint